 Preventing smishing attacks:

-- Conduct cyber training and simulations to inform employees.
+- Conduct cyber awareness training and simulations to inform employees.

 - Train employees not to click embedded links or downloads directly from a text to eliminate the risk.